lroellin/HSRSync/README.md

 You can also customize your modules to sync.

 ## Configuration
-An XML configuration file is **nescessary** for running the script.
+An XML configuration file is **necessary** for running the script.
 The location of this file can be changed at the top of the script.
+Default is *settings.xml*

 The example below is based on the XML-schema defined in *settings.xsd*.
 Your own configuration must follow this schema to be interpreted properly.